Latin Catholics of Malabar: Arrival of the Portuguese

+Subgroups

 The Latin Catholics of Kerala form a multi-ethnic religious community with members of different castes and origins.
 Majority of the Latin Catholics were converts by the Portuguese Padroado missionaries in India.
-Many backward Hindus especially Ezhavars, Nadars, Viswakarmas, Vellala/Vilakkithala Nairs, along with the various fishing community castes like Mukkuvars, Arayans, Valans and Dheevars were converted to Christianity after the 15th century by Portuguese missionaries in Malabar.
+Many backward Hindus especially Ezhavars, Nadars, Viswakarmas, Vellala/Vilakkithala Nairs, along with the various fishing community castes like Mukkuvars, Arayans, Valans and Dheevars were converted to Christianity after the 15th century by Portuguese missionaries in Kerala.
 Many Saint Thomas Syrian Christian families also joined the Latin Church, especially in Cochin and Quilon.